Nikki Bella Spotted Kissing Artem Chigvintsev Amid Romance Rumors

 Nikki Bella and Artem Chigvinstev have been dodging romance rumors for months.
-However, the couple were recently photographed kissing, which seem to confirm the speculation that they’re dating.
+However, the couple were recently photographed kissing, which seems to confirm the speculation that they’re dating.

-According to People Magazine, Nikki Bella was spotted packing on some major PDA in L.A. on Sunday.
+According to People, Nikki Bella was spotted packing on some major PDA with Artem in L.A. on Sunday.
 The couple were spotted kissing after they had lunch at Joan’s on Third.
-Following the meal they were spotted walking the streets hand-in-hand.
+Following the meal, they were spotted walking the streets hand-in-hand.

-In January it was reported that Nikki and Artem, who met when the Total Bellas star signed up to be on Dancing With The Stars, were casually dating, but that it wasn’t serious.
+In January it was reported that Nikki and Artem — who met when the Total Bellas star signed up to be on Dancing With The Stars — were casually dating, but that it wasn’t serious.
 The wrestler and the professional dancer struck up a friendship during their time on DWTS, and following Bella’s split with John Cena, began a romantic relationship.

 “They’ve been spending time together for a long time, but it’s nothing serious right now.
 They have a strong attraction to each other, but they’re just having fun.
-They’re both extremely busy with their own careers, so they spend time together when they can,” source previously told the outlet of the couple’s romance.
+They’re both extremely busy with their own careers, so they spend time together when they can,” a source previously told the outlet of the couple’s romance.

 Earlier this year, Nikki revealed during an interview that she was focused on having “fun” when it came to her dating life, and that it was interesting to have some different experiences in her life following her long relationship with John Cena.